PumpedSardines/dtekv-emulator-core/README.md

 <br />
 <br />

+## Example:

+Run `cargo run --examples board_games` to see the emulator in action

 ## How to use:

+Run `dtekv_emulator path/to/bin.bin`, or if you're running directly from this folder: `cargo run --release "path/to/bin.bin"`

 This project can take the binary you upload to the dtek-v board and run it in an emulated environment, making it easier to develop your programs without having to upload to the chip every time you want to debug.

-Currently the code compile the file "dtekv-riscv.bin" into the binary when compiling.
-Replace your binary with that file and run `cargo run` in the terminal.
-In the future i want to take an argument in instead of compiling the binary.

 ## Supported IO devices: